 These isolated repositories, commonly known as data silos, prevent departments from accessing shared information.
 As businesses adopt more business oversight tools, disconnected systems can gradually form across marketing, finance, operations, and other teams.

 This guide explains what data silos are, why they occur, and how they affect organizational performance.
-It also explores practical strategies organizations can implement to break down silos and build a more integrated, data-driven environment.
+It also explores practical strategies to break down silos and build a more integrated, data-driven environment.

 Key Takeaways